-Rub the cold, diced butter into the flour, salt, and sugar with your fingers until it’s pretty well combined and looks like breadcrumbs.
+Rub the cold, diced butter into the flour, salt, and sugar with your fingers until it is well combined, and looks more like breadcrumbs.
 Mix in the ice cold water and bring the dough together into one lump.
 Wrap it in plastic wrap or large ziplock bag and store in the fridge for about 30 minutes.

-Preheat an oven to 400°F (200°C).
+Preheat an oven to 400F (200C).
 Place the pastry on a floured surface, roll out into a circle about 16-by-18-inch and 1/16 to 1/8 inch thick.
 Spread 1 tablespoon of peach or plum jam all around.
 Transfer the crust in the well greased and floured circular pie pan, or line the pan with a parchment paper.
-Scatter a spoon of the flour and sugar over the rolled out pastry, leaving a border of about 3-4 inches all around the edge - This will help, so your galette bottom won't become soggy during baking.
+Scatter a spoon of the flour and sugar over the rolled out pastry, leaving a border of about 3-4 inches all around the edge; This will help, so your galette bottom would not become soggy during baking.

-Bake the Galette in the middle of the oven for 50 to 60 minutes, until the filling is bubbling and the crust looks nicely golden brown.
+Bake the Galette in the middle of the oven for about 40 to 45 minutes, until the filling is bubbling and the crust looks nicely golden brown.
 Allow it to cool down for a bit and enjoy it with ice cream or a dollop of whipped cream.